jannis-kiriasis/insured/README.md

     ![Question pages](./README-files/question-pages.png)

 7.	**Results page**
     Based on the answers provided, the results page tells users what life cover they may need.
 It uses logic to determine what content to show.
-If users answers yes to at least 1 question, the 'calculate your life insurance need' button is shown.
+If users answer yes to at least 1 question, the 'calculate your life insurance need' button will be shown.
 It brings users to the next step: calculate the cover amount they need.
 If all the users answers have a negative outcome, only the button to restart is shown.

     ![Results page](./README-files/results.png)

 ### Life cover calculator features - life-insurance-calculator.html

 8.	**Calculator**
     A simple calculator to help users figure out how much life insurance they need.
 There are only 2 input fields: salary and years of cover needed.
-The calculation is a simple moltiplication. input fields are validated with HTML and JS rules.
+The calculation is a simple moltiplication.
+Input fields are validated with HTML and JS rules.

     If the input fields aren't blank and differ from 0, an 'apply now for this cover' button is shown together with a 'recalculate' button.